jchatel/quickmail-next-docs/quickmail-changelog.md

 # QuickMail Changelog

+## August 24, 2026
+### FIXES
+- Increased the length of the first Auto Warmer email content sent from Google email accounts purchased through QuickMail to help improve deliverability.
+- Increased the minimum reply rate for Auto Warmer emails to 50%.
+- Auto Warmer email content was properly capitalized to help improve deliverability.
+- The Do Not Contact filter was not filtering leads correctly.
+- Adding LinkedIn accounts was automatically setting them to private.

 ## August 14, 2026
 ### FIXES
 - We made the error message clearer when the system encounters an issue while ordering a domain.